Scalar Perturbations of Charged Dilaton Black Holes: Introduction

 \section{Introduction}

-When a black hole is perturbed, it undergo damped oscillations.
-The perturbation may be due to gravitational, electromagnetic, scalar or spinor fields.
-The modes of such oscillations are called Quasi-normal modes(QNM).
-In general, QNM's are obtained by solving a wave equation for small fluctuations subject to the boundary conditions that the wave is ingoing at the horizon and outgoing at the asymptotic infinity.
-QNM's gives information on the stability properties of black holes.
-Since QNM frequencies depend on the black hole properties such as the mass, angular momentum and charge, they allow a direct way of identifying the space-time parameters.
-If the radiation due to QNM modes are detected in the future by gravitational wave detectors, it would be a clear way of identifying the possible charges of black holes.
-There are extensive studies of QNM's in various black-hole backgrounds in the literature.
-See the review by Kokkotas et. al. \cite{kok1} for more information.
+When a black hole is perturbed by an external field, it undergo roughly three stages of response: the first stage is related to the initial wave burst coming from the source of perturbation and is independent of the properties of the black hole.
+The second stage is related to damped oscillations with complex frequencies and such modes are called quasi-normal modes (QNM).
+Frequencies of QNM are entirely dependent on the properties of the black hole such as the mass, charge and the angular momentum.
+The last stage of the response corresponds to a power-law decay rate at very late time which is caused by the back scattering by the gravitational field.
+Since QNM frequencies only depend on the physical properties of the black hole, if the radiation due to such modes are detected by gravitational antennas, it would lead to identifying the properties of black holes.
+There are many works on QNM's in various black-hole backgrounds in the literature.
+An excellent review is given by Kokkotas et. al. \cite{kok1}.